zio/zio/docs/datatypes/concurrency/hub.md

     f: C => A,
     g: B => D
   ): ZHub[RA, RB, EA, EB, C, D]
-  def dimapM[RC <: RA, RD <: RB, EC >: EA, ED >: EB, C, D](
+  def dimapZIO[RC <: RA, RD <: RB, EC >: EA, ED >: EB, C, D](
     f: C => ZIO[RC, EC, A],
     g: B => ZIO[RD, ED, D]
   ): ZHub[RC, RD, EC, ED, C, D]
 }
 ```

 These correspond to transforming the inputs and outputs of a hub at the same time using the specified functions.
-This is the same as transforming the outputs with `map` or `mapM` and the inputs with `contramap` or `contramapM`.
+This is the same as transforming the outputs with `map` or `mapZIO` and the inputs with `contramap` or `contramapZIO`.

 In addition to just transforming the inputs and outputs of a hub we can also filter the inputs or outputs of a hub.